Measuring the Impact of Source Reduction

 Source reduction is the practice of reducing the quantity or toxicity of waste generated prior to recycling, treatment or disposal, by changing the processes that generate pollution in the first place.

-From 1991 to 2016, approximately 110,000 industrial facilities reported implementing 450,000 unique source reduction activities.
+From 1991 to 2016, more than 22,000 industrial facilities reported implementing 450,000 unique source reduction activities.
 During this time period, TRI chemical releases declined fairly steadily.
 How did facilities collectively achieve this reduction in releases and how much of it can be attributed to source reduction activities?
 EPA looked closer at the data to find out.

 To quantify the contribution of source reduction projects to reduced chemical releases, EPA's analysis accounted for other factors—changes in the types of goods manufactured in the United States; outsourcing of manufacturing; changes in economic output; and passage of federal, state, and local pollution regulations—that would have influenced releases, even if facilities had not implemented source reduction.